N.I. Lobachevsky Institute of Mathematics and Mechanics

 N.I.
 Lobachevsky Institute of Mathematics and Mechanics - N.I.
-Lobachevsky Institute of Mathematics and Mechanics – one of KFU’s Institutes.
+Lobachevsky Institute of Mathematics and Mechanics – one of Kazan Federal University’s Institutes.
 It was established in 2011 at the premises of the Faculty of Mechanics and Mathematics including N.G.Chebotarev Research Institute for Mathematics and Mechanics and the part of TSUHE’s Faculty of Mathematics.
 The Institute has Bachelor program, Master program, Postgraduate and Doctoral studies.